This manual (updated 29 January 2012) is for GNUnited Nations (version

 This section contains some tips and general recommendations for webmasters in no particular order—it is not mandatory to follow them, but doing so will make translators' lives substantially easier.

-First and foremost, respect translators' work—it is ungrateful and hard, undoubtedly much harder than translation of programs.
-It is important to have as many and as better as possible translations, and you don't have to make titanic efforts to help.
+First and foremost, respect translators’ work—it is ungrateful and hard, undoubtedly much harder than translation of programs.
+It is important to have as many translations as possible, and make them as good as possible, and you don’t have to make titanic efforts to help.

-If you plan to edit a certain page extensively, please do so within the period between two adjacent GNUN builds—i.e. within a day.
-That way, the POT will be regenerated only once, and translators who are quick to update it immediately won't be disappointed if it changes again in the next run.
+If you plan to edit a certain page extensively, please do so within a reasonable time frame, for example a day or preferably, several hours.
+That way, the translators who are quick to update it immediately won’t be disappointed if the POT changes again in the next GNUN run.

 The script gnun-validate-html is useful for webmasters who want to verify if their (potentially intrusive) changes result in a valid markup.
-Before committing your changes, you can check if it is valid by running
+Before committing your changes, you can check whether the file is valid by running

 gnun-validate-html --root . philosophy/not-ipr.html